 Located right behind the Put-in-Bay police station, the Lake Erie Historical Society is close by all the downtown destinations.
 There are signs marking the way as well as plenty of parking for golf carts.

 Besides the Resale Shop, visitors can tour the current exhibition on view.
 It changes every season, each one telling a new story about Put-in-Bay’s history.
 For 2017 the exhibition was titled “Treasures from the Archive.”
 This exciting glimpse into Put-in-Bay’s past displayed many photographs, historical papers, and artifacts that the public rarely sees.

 Put-in-Bay’s Place in History

 Connor O: “This place is very unique and a very informative Museum.
-Their are a lot of historical items pertaining to the islands and a wall produced documentary which you can watch while you are there.”
+There are a lot of historical items pertaining to the islands and a wall produced a documentary which you can watch while you are there.”

 Mark S: “I didn’t expect much.
 4 dollars each to get in, and I thought we’d be out of there in 10 to 15 minutes.
 I was wrong.
 Tons of interesting info regarding the island and things I had no idea about.
 Will definitely visit again.”